 Calluses can cause discomfort for many individuals.
-For patients throughout Los Angeles, Tower Wound Care Center can help treat pain related to calluses at locations in Santa Monica, Encino, and Los Angeles, CA. Patients can put their trust in our doctors who are leading foot and wound care specialists in the region.
+For patients throughout Los Angeles, Tower Wound Care Center can help treat pain related to calluses at locations in located in Los Angeles, Encino, Santa Monica, Culver City, Pasadena, and Lynwood CA. Patients can put their trust in our doctors who are leading foot and wound care specialists in the region.

 Calluses can be frustrating.
 The body forms them because it is trying to protect sensitive skin.
 They can develop anywhere there is repeated friction from rubbing, often from poorly fitting shoes.
 Improper walking can also cause calluses to develop on the feet.
 High heels are especially bad for this since they put undue pressure on the toes.
 Excessive friction on the feet when wearing shoes without socks can also lead to the development of calluses.